xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 # Introduction
 The Cisco 8000 Series combines the revolutionary Cisco Silicon One™, IOS XR® software, and a set of clean sheet chassis to deliver a breakthrough in high-performance routers.
 High-performance networking systems have historically been divided into routing or switching classes, with distinct hardware and software.
 But, as the necessity for reliable networks proliferates, it is imperative that traditional networks shift to a new architecture to address exponential bandwidth needs, ubiquitous connectivity, security, better quality of service, low latency coupled with high reliability, availability, and serviceability of the infrastructure.
-The Cisco® 8000 Series portfolio completes this journey with the Cisco 8700 products.
+The Cisco® 8000 Series portfolio is getting enhanced continously by addressing various network segments across service providers, webscalers, hyperscalers, data center and enterprise domains.
-The Cisco 8700 series is an addition to [the Cisco 8000 Series Routers](https://www.cisco.com/site/us/en/products/networking/routers/8000-series/index.html) powered by [Cisco Silicon One](https://www.cisco.com/site/us/en/products/networking/silicon-one/index.html)™  ASICs.
-8700 products embody this cutting-edge innovation of the 8000 portfolio, offering advanced features engineered for seamless integration and scalability.
-Whether enhancing existing infrastructure or enabling new capabilities, the 8700 series products empower organizations to achieve their goals with unmatched efficiency and effectiveness.
+The Cisco 8712-MOD-M is an addition to Cisco 8700 series family series is an addition to [the Cisco 8000 Series Routers](https://www.cisco.com/site/us/en/products/networking/routers/8000-series/index.html) powered by [Cisco Silicon One](https://www.cisco.com/site/us/en/products/networking/silicon-one/index.html)™ NPUs.

 # Cisco 8712-MOD-M Overview
 Cisco 8712-MOD-M is a 2RU 6.4Tbps fixed system based on a single Cisco Silicon One™ K100 Network Processing Unit (NPU).
 This system offers 4 bays of Modular Port Adaptors (MPAs) with each slot having 1.6Tbps capacity totalling 6.4Tbps at system level.
 4 types of MPAs are supported which offers diverse port speed combinations supported by SFP56, QSF28, QSFPDD optical form factors: 1G, 10G, 25G, 50G, 100G, 400G.

 The key characteristics of the Cisco 8712-MOD-M are summarized below.

 ![product-specs.png]({{site.baseurl}}/images/product-specs.png)